What is a marketing strategy?

 To put it simply, marketing is the entire cycle from identifying potential customers to satisfying those customers' needs with the products you produce.

-What is included in a marketing strategy?
+What’s included in a marketing strategy?

-In essence, a marketing strategy determines the general direction – but not the specific details – for a variety of marketing-related activities.
+An effective marketing strategy determines the general direction – but not the specific details – for a variety of marketing-related activities.
 Ideally, your marketing strategy should help you define the following for your company:

 -